 Next to the fake panel and the exaggerated battery capacity, there is also a slightly subtler kind of deceit going on.
 The HT4936S IC that controls the power bank, only has 4 outputs for indicator LEDs.
 As you can see in the photos however, this bank has 5 blue LEDs (the sixth LED is the green solar indicator, but it is not connected to the IC).
 The first versions of this style of power bank did have only 4 LEDs.
 But in China, more is always better, therefore they duplicated the lowest charge level LED by putting two in parallel.
 The IC can handle this extra load, although when looking carefully, one can see that the two LEDs in parallel do have a lower intensity each because the single output pin starts to lose voltage due to the higher current.
 This trick of adding a dummy LED gives a false impression that the battery has more juice in it than it actually has.
 The 4-LED indicator would show 2 out of 4 LEDs at 50% level, which is fair.
 The fake 5-LED indicator on the other hand would show 3 out of 5 LEDs, making it seem you still have 60% juice left.
 At 25%, you would believe you still have 2/5 = 40% left.
 The USB sockets would then shut down way sooner than expected.

 Aside from the scammy aspect, this is actually a pretty decent power bank.
-The outputs can only reliably deliver up to 1A of current, but despite this, for some reason they are able to charge my Honor 7 smartphone much quicker than other USB chargers or even a USB port on a PC.
+The outputs can only reliably deliver up to 1A of current but despite this, for some reason they are able to charge my Honor 7 smartphone much quicker than other USB chargers or even a USB port on a PC.
 The flashlight is also handy and despite the lack of true waterproofness, the design of the case is pretty nice.
 Even though the battery does not have its promised 5000 mAh capacity, it is still adequate.
 Therefore I started wondering whether I couldn't achieve my original goal of true solar charging.
 After all, I had not much to lose because with my eBay costs refunded, I got this thing for free.

 The only things that were missing, were an actual real solar panel, and a Schottky diode at the location marked ‘D1’ on the PCB.
 This diode is essential to prevent the battery from discharging across the solar panel when no light is shining onto it.
 I still had a pile of MBRS130LT3 diodes which are a pretty good fit.
 All I then needed was an actual solar panel.
 The panel size is 107×61 mm.
 I looked in various shops and the most common panel in this size is a polycrystalline piece of junk with huge gaps between the cells.
 Luckily I found one eBay seller (gadgetskingdom) who seemed to offer something better: a panel well-covered with mono-crystalline cells.
 Of course one can never be sure with these Chinese sellers, but what I received did match the photos and it is actually a high-quality panel.
 It is made so cleanly that I almost feared they had again sent me a piece of plastic, but it did easily produce 60 mA under a late-autumn sun behind double glass, so I am sure this will reach the promised 160 mA or even more under a direct summer sun.

 Another important change to make, was to add a protection circuit to the battery.
-Normally the HT4936S will prevent the LiPo from overcharging, but the solar cell will be connected almost directly, with the IC not being in the loop and unable to cut off the current.
+Normally the HT4936S will prevent the LiPo from overcharging, but the solar cell is connected almost directly, with the IC not being in the loop and unable to cut off the current.
 (The IC also protects against over-discharging, although I have the impression that it does not cut off the current drawn by the flashlight LED, another reason why a protection circuit is a good idea.)
 The risk that the panel can push the LiPo far above 4.2 V is small (especially where I live), but it exists.
 Therefore I desoldered the battery and reconnected it through a tiny LiPo protection PCB of which I had bought a whole bunch through AliExpress years ago.
 This PCB may look under-dimensioned for a cell this size, but because there should never be currents much larger than 1 A, it is actually perfectly adequate, and it fits nicely in the confined space.

 Obviously if you plan on doing this kind of hack, BE VERY CAREFUL.
 I do not know what kind of short circuit current a LiPo cell this size can draw, but I can tell it is a whole lot.
 I tested a puny 120 mAh cell lately and even that one could achieve 6 A. Compared to that, the cell in this pack is pretty much a small bomb.